Copyright notice: Technical requirements

 An incomplete copyright notice.
 Because multiple parties were involved in the production of The New 3 Stooges, failure to specify the claimant thrust the series into the public domain.

 There are technical requirements as to the information a copyright notice must contain.

 Under the 1870 law, in effect until 1909, the copyright owner had to write "Entered according to act of Congress, in the year _________________, by A. B., in the office of the Librarian of Congress, at Washington."
 Starting in 1874, the copyright owner could also write "Copyright, 18_________________, by A. B."

 Under the 1909 law, in effect until 1978, the notice for printed literary, musical, or dramatics works had to contain the name of the author, the year, and "Copyright" or "Copr."
 Other works did not need to include the year and could use the © symbol.
 In books or other printed works, the notice were required to have appeared on the title page or the page immediately following the title page.

 Under the 1978 US law, a copyright notice must contain the copyright symbol (a lower case letter c completely surrounded by a circle) or its equivalent.
 The word "copyright" or the abbreviation "Copr." are also accepted in the US, but not in other countries.
 Works distributed outside the US use the © symbol.
 The copyright notice must also contain the year in which the work was first published (or created), and the name of the copyright owner, which may be the author (including the legal author/owner of a work made for hire), one or more joint authors, or the person or entity to whom the copyright has been transferred.
 According to US copyright law the copyright notice must be affixed and positioned to give "reasonable notice of the claim of copyright".

 There are slightly different technical requirements for copyright notice on phonographic recordings, specifically using a sound recording copyright symbol ("℗") instead of the "©" symbol.

+On March 1, 1989, use of copyright notices in the United States became optional.